-Jim is an award winning author (creative writing and poetry), with over twenty-five years experience in alcoholism recovery.
+Jim is an award-winning author (creative writing and poetry), with over twenty-five years in Christian leadership.

 I don’t like you, Vonn Thrasher, not one bit.